History of the Ancient Society of Kilwinning Archers

 The Ancient Society of Kilwinning Archers is one of the oldest archery organisations in the United Kingdom if not in the world and few places have a longer association than the town of Kilwinning, with the sport and practice of archery.
 Such practice that has by custom and tradition been linked in some of its aspects with the grounds and steeple of the town’s ancient Abbey.

 Before the invention of gunpowder and the common use of firearms, King and Parliament regularly enforced by statute the practice in Scotland of shooting with bow and arrow.
 In every parish the young men turned out for archery practice and these “wapenschaws” or exhibitions of arms were in many places held “every Sunday after divine service”.
-So, probably, the papingo was at first just shot in connection with the steady and earnest practice of archery, in which all were forced to take a part and the Abbey tower was a very convenient place upon which to fix an elevated target.
+So, probably, the papingo was at first just shot in connection with the steady and earnest practice of archery, in which all were forced to take a part with the Abbey tower being a very convenient place upon which to fix an elevated target.

 As the use of archery in war declined, “wapenschaws” of firearms took the place of statutory archery practice, but in Kilwinning a Company of Archers persisted and the sport has continued, with a few interruptions, until the present day.